-If any of these side effects persist or are troublesome, you should speak to a doctor for advice.
+If any of these side effects persist or are troublesome, you should speak to your doctor, pharmacist or healthcare professional for medical advice.

 Occasionally, some people experience difficulty passing urine, changes to vision and skin rashes when taking Solpadol.
 If any of these side effects occur, you should speak to a doctor straight away.

 If you have a severe allergic reaction (anaphylaxis) including breathlessness, lip or tongue swelling, call 999 immediately.